jkibe/recipes/content/recipes/burger-buns/index.md

     "vegan",
 ]
 cover:
-    image:
+    image: buns.jpg
 service: Basics
 kind: Breads
 ---

 This [recipe](https://www.youtube.com/watch?v=YOkZCTuGvs0) comes to me almost exactly from my favorite YouTube channel, Boulangerie Pas à pas.
 I won't pretend these are quite as easy as popping to the store and buying burger buns.
 But they're not all that hard to make and they taste a lot better.

-The [tangzhong](https://www.kingarthurbaking.com/blog/2018/03/26/introduction-to-tangzhong) technique here is critical to giving them an ultra soft crumb: don't skip it.
+The [tangzhong](https://www.kingarthurbaking.com/blog/2018/03/26/introduction-to-tangzhong) technique here is critical to giving them an ultra soft crumb.
+It changes the way the dough absorbs water to produce the super spongy, soft texture we associate with a burger bun.

+Ditto the addition of fat.
+While we need some gluten to give the buns their elasticity, adding a bit of fat helps temper that a little bit, making the crumb a bit more tender.

 The hard levain is less essential.
-It adds flavors, but omitting it won't ruin the buns.
+It adds flavor, but omitting it won't ruin the buns.

 Once again, I'm using King Arthur flours here.
-You may get slightly different results with other brands due to our lack of standardization.
+You may get slightly different results with other brands.

-This makes about four medium-size or three large buns, depending on what's going inside them.
+This makes about four medium-size or three large buns, depending on what you're aiming for.

 ### Ingredients